Planning a weekend trip to Montana and looking for all the best things to do in Bozeman? This post has you covered!

-Bozeman is a stunning location for relaxing getaways that offers a great mix of outdoor activities, fantastic scenery, and incredible vacation rentals.
+Bozeman is a stunning location that offers a great mix of outdoor activities, fantastic scenery, and incredible vacation rentals.
 Pair that with a charming downtown, historic red brick buildings, boutique shops, great food, fun breweries, and you’re bound to have a vacation of a lifetime!

-Bozeman is the ideal place to visit in the summer months when you’re looking for a quick escape close to nature, slow down the pace, unwind and reboot.
-Having its own International Airport on the outskirts of the city makes visiting Bozeman easy and convenient, whether you’re planning a weekend trip with friends, a family vacation, or a romantic getaway.
+Bozeman is the ideal place to visit in the summer months when you’re looking for a quick escape close to nature, to slow down the pace, unwind, and reboot.
+Plus, the Bozeman Yellowstone International Airport is located just a short drive from the city making visiting Bozeman easy and convenient, whether you’re planning a weekend trip with friends, a family vacation, or a romantic getaway.

 Our Bozeman itinerary captures some of the best of Montana including a variety of outdoor activities, places to eat, grab drinks, and other must-visit attractions like Yellowstone National Park.

-Here are 10 fun things to do in (and near) Bozeman, Montana on a weekend trip!
+10 Fun things to do in Bozeman, Montana on a weekend trip:

-- Get Cozy In A Cute Vacation Rental
+- 2. Get Cozy In a Cute Vacation Rental

-- See Grizzly Bears At A Rescue Center
+- 4. See Grizzly Bears At a Rescue Center

 Some of the links used in this blog may be affiliate links.
 At no extra cost to you, I earn a small commission when you book through these links for which I am very thankful!